sillsdev/Transcelerator/Transcelerator/DevResources/Readme.txt

-Files in this folder should not be distributed as pert of the installer.
+Files in this folder should not be distributed as part of the installer.
 They are merely for development purposes.